wengflow/wengflow.github.io/_pages/about.md

 selected_patents: true # includes a list of patents marked as "selected={true}"
 inline_lists:
   - teaching_assistants
+  - projects
   - awards
 social: true  # includes social icons at the bottom of the page
 ---

 Hi :wave:!
 I'm from Kuala Lumpur, Malaysia :malaysia:.

-I'm currently a 3rd-year Ph.D. student working under the supervision of [Assoc.
-Prof. Gim Hee Lee](https://www.comp.nus.edu.sg/~leegh/) at the [Institute of Data Science, National University of Singapore](http://ids.nus.edu.sg).
-I obtained my B.Eng.
-(Hons.) degree :mortar_board: in Computer Engineering from National University of Singapore in 2020.
+I recently graduated with a PhD :mortar_board: under the supervision of [Associate Professor Gim Hee Lee](https://www.comp.nus.edu.sg/~leegh/) at the [Institute of Data Science, National University of Singapore (NUS)](http://ids.nus.edu.sg).
+I previously obtained my Bachelor of Engineering (Honors) in Computer Engineering also from NUS in 2020.

-In general, I'm interested in the research and development of **intelligent robots** :robot:.
-I firmly believe that their introduction will immensely improve the quality of our everyday lives, especially through the automation of mundane, repetitive and laborious tasks.

-My current research focuses on the aspect of **perception**, particularly **vision** :eyes:.
-I hope to progress towards complete scene understanding, and ultimately human-level semantic understanding of the world :earth_asia:.

-My areas of interest include **scene representation, reconstruction, localization & understanding**, as well as **3D computer vision** in general.

-I am open to collaborating with people who share the same passion :fire:.
-In particular for NUS master's / undergraduate students, do drop me an email if you are interested to work with me and my supervisor for your dissertation / UROP.
+My research interest lies in 3D computer vision, with a particular focus on **3D scene representation, reconstruction and localization**.

+**I am currently in the job market** :mag_right:.
+Do reach out if you have any opportunities that you think I might be a good fit for!

 {% comment %}
 My recent works are on?
 {% endcomment %}